apptentive/apptentive-ios/README.md

 * SystemConfiguration
 * UIKit

+*Note:* If your app uses Core Data and you listen for Core Data related notifications, you will want to filter them based upon your managed object context.
+[Learn more from Apple's documentation.](https://developer.apple.com/library/mac/#documentation/Cocoa/Reference/CoreDataFramework/Classes/NSManagedObjectContext_Class/NSManagedObjectContext.html)

 Project Settings for Xcode 4
 ----------------------------
 The instructions below are for source integration.
 For binary releases, see our [Binary Distributions](https://github.com/apptentive/apptentive-ios/wiki/Binary-Distributions) page.